 - Be sure to check out my 10 tips for baking the BEST cupcakes before you begin.

-- Interested in a cake instead of cupcakes?
-I suggest following my vanilla layer cake recipe as the base, which is almost double this cupcake recipe.
+- Cake Instead of Cupcakes: I suggest following my vanilla layer cake recipe as the base, which is almost double this cupcake recipe.
 Add 3/4 teaspoon ground cinnamon, 1/2 teaspoon ground nutmeg, and 1 and 1/2 teaspoons almond extract to the cake batter.
 Use the vanilla frosting recipe listed with the cake and add 1 teaspoon almond extract.